What is social anxiety disorder?

 • They have low self-esteem

-If they get too overwhelmed by their anxious thoughts and fear, they might even have a panic attack and feel depressed afterward, which may cause disruptions in their daily life.
+If an individual gets too overwhelmed by their anxious thoughts and fear, they may have a panic attack and feel low afterward, which may cause disruptions in their daily life.

-Those with severe cases of social anxiety disorder might end up isolating themselves as a way to prevent subjecting themselves to a social situation.
+Those with severe cases of social anxiety disorder might end up isolating themselves as a way to manage anxiety symptoms and prevent subjecting themselves to a social situation.
 They might also engage in negative self-talk, which may worsen the problem by leading to more negative thoughts and making them depressed.

 Social Anxiety Coping Skills PDF Template